My Story: New Year’s Eve night

 |0

-This work, My Story: New Year’s Eve night, by SSgt Jerilyn Quintanilla, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, My Story: New Year’s Eve night, by SSgt Michael Ellis, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT